-However, if you day trip to Lake Como or Switzerland or other areas of Italy (the high-speed train is a truly amazing great thing to try), you could easily spend 5 nights.
+However, if you take a day trip to Lake Como or Switzerland or other areas of Italy (the high-speed train is a truly amazing great thing to try), you could easily spend 5 nights.

 Personally, I don’t like switching hotels every other night.
 I prefer to completely unpack and stay in a central location or the city center with great public transportation.
 For me, this creates a less stressful atmosphere rather than continually checking in to different hotels.